- Drain & Sewer

 An ounce of prevention in the form of an occasional once-over by a licensed plumber should be all it takes to keep everything running smoothly all year, but unusually cold weather can wreak havoc on your home’s pipes.

-In colder climates like the Midwest and the Northeast, homes and buildings are typically erected with pipes fully within the insulation of the home itself.
+In colder climates like the Midwest and the Northeast, homes, and buildings are typically erected with pipes fully within the insulation of the home itself.
 It makes sense, as these places average three or four below-freezing and snowy months every year.
-In our part of Texas, that’s not usually an issue, so it’s extra important to be aware of unusually cold weather fronts which can wreak havoc on uninsulated piping.
+In our part of Texas, that’s not usually an issue, so it’s extra important to be aware of unusually cold weather fronts that can wreak havoc on uninsulated piping.

 Cold Weather and Burst Pipes

 It’s a nightmare scenario; you go out of town for the holidays to visit family or friends, only to come home to a burst pipe and the litany of headaches that this inevitably entails.
 The average insurance claim for homeowners whose pipes have ruptured due to cold weather is well over ten thousand dollars because it isn’t just the broken pipe that needs to be serviced.